 Transportation and Sustainable Communities

 This section should also include funding for other alternative modes of transportation, including bike and pedestrian trails, specifically those that connect communities with active and passive recreational trails.
 Within our territory, there are various regional and community trails including the San Gabriel River Bike Trail (Class 1), LA River Bike Trail (Class 1), Rio Hondo Bike Trail, Coyote Creek, San Jose Creek, Carbon Creek, Avocado Creek, just to name a few.
-These kinds of passage ways have long been popular and used by many.
+These kinds of passage ways have long been very popular and used by many.
 They are also becoming much more popular not only as impactful regional trails, but also those that are being included as part of cities’ Master Plans and other planning documents.

 When planned well and implemented, these trails provide significant health and sequestration benefits, especially when urban greening (tree planting) and native landscaping are incorporated.